Skip to main content

 Who works here?

 Technical Services staff include professional archivists and rare materials catalogers, library assistants and other full-time staff, interns, and student employees (both graduate students and undergraduates).
 There are about 15 Duke employees working in Technical Services, and 5-10 students and interns each semester.
-If you are a Duke student interested in working with us, check out the Libraries' Student Vacancies page to see if we’re hiring.
+If you are interested in working with us, check out the library’s Jobs page (for internships or staff positions) or the Duke Student Employment page to see if we’re hiring.

 Frequently referenced documentation